 Dan D. Walker, former exhibit of the “World’s Cheapest Freak show” swaggered into his room at the “Long Horn Grand Hotel” in Beaumont TX .
 He smiled as he noticed how manly the Western style furtniture looked.
-He liked how the raw hide leather seats seemed so comfy.
-The rustic bed with the firm mattress and pillows was to his joy filled eyes the epitomy of nightly comfort.
+He liked how the raw hide leather seats looked so comfy.
+The rustic bed with the firm mattress and pillows was to his joy filled eyes the epitamy of nightly comfort.
 The rustic decor hues of warm crimson , sunny yellows and raw umber was the perfect color combination in his view.

-> Dan D. Walker decided to survey his room.
+Dan D. Walker decided to survey his room.
 It was then he suddenly noticed a soapy bucket leaning against the wide screen TV.
 He assumed it was the maid’s.
 Dan.
 D. recalled how his dear sweet mother taught to always help others if he could.
 He decided to walk to the hotel lobby to tell the management what he found in his room.
 Walker figured he’d enjoy exploring the place where he stayed.
 Besides it would be much more personable to go in person vs calling on his room’s phone.

 The Texan delighted in seeing the original George Caitlin paintings of the old west on the cream colored walls.
 It felt good walking on the carpet.
 The decor was so stylish to him.
 It felt wonderful that he was staying in such a deluxe, comfortable hotel.

 Walker took a deep breath and breathed in his rugged chest the wondrous scent of exhilerating woodsy cedar.
 He loved the sensous odor of that woody, spicy essential oil.
 It was his favorite spice.
 It reminded him of the cedar closet when he was a little boy back in Flugleville Texas.